ranadipto/HideShowToggle/README.md

 image carousel
 side navbar

-all of this using react tsx (typescript) you can convert by using chatGPT easily
+all of this using react tsx (typescript) you can convert into jsx (javascript) by using chatGPT easily